kylehuang041/Bank/README.md

 ## Windows/Linux Terminal Instructions
 Both Linux and Windows:
 * clone repository.<br>
-* Type ./program in terminal to run the program.<br>
+* Type ./program to run the program.<br>

 Linux (if there is an error):
 <br>
-* type "make && ./program" in terminal to recompile and execute program.<br>
+* type "make && ./program" to recompile and execute program.<br>
-* type "make clean" to remove object files.<br>
+* type "make clean" to remove all object files.<br>

 ## Other
 I created the program using C++ and used Linux for makefile.